top of page

 THE COLDEST JOURNEY IN THE WORLD

-NEVER-BEFORE ATTEMPTED
+NEVER-BEFORE ATTEMPTED IN MODERN TIMES

 REVIVAL

-TWO OBJECTIVES:
+THREE OBJECTIVES:

-1. To increase understanding and support for northern biodiversity, among both the scientific community and the public.
+2. To increase understanding and support for northern biodiversity, among both the scientific community and the public.

 SCIENCE